Lofra: History

 Since 2012, after nearly 60 years of production at the historic plant in Teolo, production was transferred to Torreglia, town at the foot of the Euganean Hills.

 Other Activities

-During the years 70-80, Lofra besides home appliances produced also prefabricated houses and accessories for the kitchen.
+During the 1970s and 80s Lofra produced prefabricated houses and accessories for the kitchen in addition to home appliances.

 General Company

 In the past Lofra production was concentrated in Italy in 3 establishments, 2 production and a warehouse of finished products.

 Since 2010, as a result of societal problems the company was acquired by a new owner, the historical site was abandoned and now everything is concentrated in a single plant in Torreglia (PD).

-Know-How Business

-In the past years Lofra has partnered with Designers, launching products with particular aesthetic lines curved shaped.

 Awards and recognition

 Lofra sponsors sports events at local level; running, cycling, rugby and volleyball teams.

 In 1989 it was awarded of the " Ercole D'oro"; international award in innovation technology.